 Today, it has become a powerful tool in the world that everyone prefers.
 Students need the Internet to find information related to exams, curriculum, results, etc. For example, if you need help with essay writing, there is an option to pay for research paper online.
 Academic writers provide professional services online that are easy to use for all of us.
 Many students find that it helps them to keep up with their studies and still have time to do what they love and work part-time.

 Students use special programs and imperfect content filters to access banned sites.
+They also use software tools such as website unblockers to get their hands on otherwise forbidden content.
+While students often use these tools and applications to access their social media accounts, video streaming sites, and online games, some tech-savvy kids can also use tools and apps to hack into websites with explicit content.
 We’ll look at nine ways to bypass blockages on the school network and give tips on how to prevent them.

 Educational institutions are legally required to filter Internet traffic.
 So, to comply with 436-FZ and 114-FZ, schools install content filters.
 On the one hand, they allow to protect students from dangerous content, on the other hand, they help to pass prosecutorial checks and avoid fines.